By Gerald J. Sherman

 I recently asked a prospective client what business she was in.
 She complained that some days she doesn’t know herself.
 She said her clients are so fickle that she is not sure what they want anymore.

 We decided to do a focus group to find out what they wanted and determine if we can satisfy their wants and needs.
 We discovered that she was not catering to her present market and did not see what was actually happening.
 There was a marked shift to a younger, more price conscious customer.

 Knowing your audience base is essential for any business.
+There are also these marketing tools like experiential marketing vehicles by Craftsmen that can help you find the best way to reach your audience and maximize your brand.
 However, we must have the tools to work with in order keep up with the changing times.
 So, we conducted a Focus Group!

 What is a focus group?
 It is a research tool that gives the company the ability to intermingle directly with its public in a controlled environment.
 In this setting the participants’ responses are recorded and analyzed.
 Look at it as another means you can use to evaluate your current services and future plans.
 It affords you a chance to become more attuned to what your customers are thinking by hearing and analyzing their responses to the posed questions and to each other’s responses.